muneeb-arif/AI-Portfolio/README.md

 - Check that URLs are accessible (not behind authentication)
 - Ensure sufficient disk space for screenshots

+**Deep capture not working:**
+- Check if the website allows crawling
+- Verify internal links are properly formatted
+- Ensure the website doesn't block automated access

+**Figma API errors:**
+- Verify your Figma personal access token is valid
+- Check if the file is accessible with your token
+- Ensure the file is not private or restricted

+**App Store extraction fails:**
+- Verify the app store URLs are valid and accessible
+- Check if the app is available in the specified region
+- Ensure the app store doesn't block automated access

 ### Performance Tips

 - **Faster Processing**: Set `enhancedLoading: false` and `preScreenshotDelay: 1000`
 - **Higher Quality**: Increase `preScreenshotDelay` to 5000+ for complex sites
 - **Batch Processing**: Process large URL lists in smaller chunks
 - **Memory Usage**: Screenshots are high-resolution; monitor disk space
+- **Deep Capture**: Use sparingly as it can generate many screenshots
+- **API Rate Limits**: Add delays between requests to avoid being blocked

 ## 📋 Requirements